 HoverBorderColor – The color of a control's border when the user keeps the mouse pointer on that control.

-OnSelect – How the app responds when the user taps or clicks a control.
+OnSelect – Actions to perform when the user taps or clicks a control.

-OnStateChange – How an app responds when the state of the control changes.
+OnStateChange – Actions to perform when the state of the control changes.